Service. Accountability. Results.

 Strengthen data privacy protections

-Uphold warrants and due process
+Require warrants and due process protections

 -